14er Ski Descents – Mount Sherman – Feb. 21, 2009

 That still sounds like a lot.

-Here’s a parting shot of Christy cruising the weenie hill.
-Check out that exciting horizon.
+Here’s a parting shot of Christy cruising the lower slopes.